mskf1383/pashmak/README.md

 println $result;
 ```

-we write two operations in one operation to have better syntax. calling function and assigning mem (function output) to `$result`.
+We write two operations in one operation to have better syntax.
+Calling function and assigning mem (function output) to `$result`.
-we just have to write variable name and an `=`, and next write `^` and them write our code after this.
+We just have to write variable name and an `=`, and next write `^` and them write our code after this.

-like it:
+Like it:

 ```bash
 $variable = ^ my_command_or_function 'my', 'arguments';
 ```

-and them this code will run and mem value will put into the variable
+And them this code will run and mem value will put into the variable

 # Work with files
-there is two operations for working with files in pashmak: `fread`, `fwrite`
+There is two operations for working with files in pashmak: `fread`, `fwrite`

-### read a file
+### Read a file

 ```bash
 mem '/path/to/file.txt'; fread ^;